Niko171993/stock-market/README.md

 ### Day 9

 Reformatted and upgraded the code, Also created a single page with a chart and a button back home.
 This is a splendid start

+### Day 10

+Slider added to the SinglePage, Slick Slider.
+And Made it responsive